sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/microfirmwares/drives_emulator.md

 The Floppies Emulation represents a significant enhancement to the Multi-device.
 With this, the Atari ST can interface with floppy images on a microSD card as though they were actual floppy disks.
 Here's how to get started with Floppies Emulation.

+#### Physical internal floppy drive mapping

+Emulated floppy drives take the low drive slots first, so your machine's real internal floppy is not disabled, it is remapped:

+- If you emulate **A:** only, the physical internal drive moves to **B:** and stays usable.
+- If you emulate both **A:** and **B:**, both floppy slots are held by emulated images and the physical internal drive is no longer addressable.

+The Atari always exposes at most two floppy slots.
+Emulated images fill them starting from **A:**, and the physical drive takes whichever slot is left.

 #### Floppy Drive Related Setup Screen Commands

 | Command | Description |